iamshreeram/gastly/README.md

 4. Gastly is equiped with agent to monitor the behaviour of poison points to give you summary of system resiliency score
 5. Resiliency score is benchmarked and compared against the overall / multi-system score
 6. While poisoning the environment, `mey` agents will monitor and collect the metric changes to understand the weakness in resliency
+7. Feed the numbers and facts to deep learning framework, which can learn the impact.
+This framework would classify the difference among impacts that would help in priortizing the issue in production.